sddevelopment-be/penguin-pragmatic-patterns/docs/0_Intro/HOME.md

 using funny pictures and videos on the web to influence people's decision-making.

-When looking for a structured way to represent ideas, experiences, or cookbooks (i.e. knowledge), it helps to stick to tried-and-true techniques.
+When looking for a structured way to represent ideas, experiences, or cookbooks (i.e. knowledge), it helps to first take a look at how we see the concept of "knowledge" itself.
 As software developers, we are inclined to create formal models of topics we wish to understand better.

 A [pattern language](/X_Appendix/Glossary/HOME?id=pattern-language) is **a formal way to represent wisdom that improves ones ability to operate in a certain field of expertise**.
 The knowledge represented in a pattern language is usually stripped down to its bare essentials, making it easier to